DiceDB/dice/docs/src/content/docs/commands/JSON.OBJKEYS.md

 1. `Wrong number of arguments`:

-   - Error Message: `(error) ERR wrong number of arguments for JSON.ARRINSERT command`
+   - Error Message: `(error) ERR wrong number of arguments for JSON.OBJKEYS command`
    - Raised if the number of arguments are less or more than expected.

 2. `Key doesn't exist`: